 Tags: Chrome, trick

-- chrome profile corrupt
+- chrome profile corrupted

 - reset chrome profile

-- google chrome profile fix
+- reset google profile

 - How to Change and Use Timezone (Tzutil) in Windows 7

 - Enhance the Security of your Login Password in Windows 7

 - How to Activate Hardware Acceleration and WebGL in Opera 12